dusterbloom/Signal-Server/signal-client-test/SIGNAL_SERVICES.md

 ## Contact Discovery Steps

 1. **Generate CDSI Credentials**:
-   - Use the registered user's information to generate credentials specifically for accessing CDSI using the signal server `v2/directory/auth` endpoint
+   - Use the registered user's information to generate credentials specifically for accessing CDSI using the signal server `v2/directory/auth` endpoint.
+Generated credentials have an expiration time of 24 hours (however, the TTL is fully controlled by the server and may change even for already generated credentials).

 2. **Connect to CDSI**:
    - Establish a WebSocket connection to the CDSI server using the generated credentials.